 It can make an enormous difference to be able to accelerate your sales cycle and close sales faster in the right context.

-Lead nurturing done right can have really transformative effect on the growth trajectory of your business.
+Lead nurturing done right can have a transformative effect on your business's growth trajectory.

 What does your company do to nurture leads?
 Share your thoughts in the section for comments below.